walmartlabs/concord-website/docs/getting-started/installation.md

 ### Docker

-If you do not already have Docker installed, see https://www.docker.com/ to obtain Docker.
+If you do not already have Docker installed, find binaries and instructions on the [Docker website](https://www.docker.com/).
 You can install Docker through various methods that are outside the scope of this document.

 ### Referencing a Private Docker Registry